AguaClara/aide/reports/AIDE_Summer2018report.md

 oal_ : overall length

+socket_depth : socket depth or how far the pipe can be inserted into the socket

 ![](lfom.png)

 This is a Fusion model of an lfom from the flocculator.
 As you can see that the parameter names follow the naming convention.